10 Things No One Tells You About Getting Engaged

 Whether you've seen dozens of Say Yes to the Dress episodes or haven't watched one, you may now find yourself a little (or a lot) more interested in wedding movies and shows.

-Our Advice: Rent Father of the Bride, My Best Friend's Wedding and Rachel Getting Married—and don't feel bad about sitting through and enjoying a TLC wedding special or two.
+Our Advice: Watch Father of the Bride, My Best Friend's Wedding and 27 Dresses—and don't feel bad about sitting through and enjoying a TLC wedding special or two.
 This is one of those guilty wedding pleasures you're totally allowed to indulge in while you're engaged.